karyma101/handbook/JAVASCRIPT/README.md

 - maded up attribute in html
 - can call with this.dataset in javascript

+### IIFE (Immediately Invoked Function Expression)
+- used mainly back when let and const weren't around.
+- invokes function immediately and assigns to a variable.
+- variable inside of the function will be closed within that block.

 ## Array High Order Functions

 ### .filter()